 Over the time, it takes them four generations, born and die to make this incredible journey.
 However，the migration patterns of monarch butterflies are changing now, because of the climate change.

 It´s impossible to even think about counting the number of Monarch Butterflies here.
-But in order to give you an idea, we can assume a Monarch Butterfly weighs on average, about half a gram.
+But to give you an idea, we can assume a Monarch Butterfly weighs on average, about half a gram.
 This can vary from about 0.27 grams (a very small monarch!) to about 0.75 grams.

 Since there so many Butterflies clustering together on the branches of the pine and oyamel trees in the Reserve, so trees branches often break from the weight of butterflies, which are clustering together during peak season in late December, according to the guide.

 I visited the park in mid-November and still found it completely overwhelming to walk around and see all the butterflies.
-Meanwhile, I also need to struggle to keep them out of my mouth and eyes, I can barely imagine how it will look like in a month later when the numbers will double, as my guide claimed.
+Meanwhile, I also need to struggle to keep them out of my mouth and eyes; I can barely imagine how it will look like in a month later when the numbers will double, as my guide claimed.

 Additional Information about The Monarch Butterfly Biosphere Reserve.